ossu/math/README.md

 - [Statistics](https://www.edx.org/course/fundamentals-of-statistics)
 - Applications (**TODO**)

-## Introductory Mathematics
+## Core Mathematics

+All OSSU Math students need to take all of these courses.
+Subjects include:

+- Introduction to Mathematical Thinking
+- Single-Variable Calculus
+- Multi-Variable Calculus
+- Introduction to Differential Equations
+- Discrete Math
+- Linear Algebra
+- Probability & Statistics
+- Intro to Analysis

 ### Introduction to Mathematical Thinking
-Most people's views of mathematics are destroyed in school by focusing on memorzation and regurgitation.
-Mathematics is anything but.
+Most people's views of mathematics are destroyed in school by focusing on memorization and regurgitation.
+But mathematicians see math as an elegant way to explain the world around us.
 This class covers how to think like a mathematician and solve problems.

 **Topics covered:**
 `Mathematical mindset`